legoatoom/ConnectibleChains/README.md

 ## Description
 Connect your fences/walls with a decorative chain!

-Use the normal vanilla chain item on fences or walls, and you can create a chain for up to 7 blocks long (Configurable to 32 with config, however I do not support this and rendering issues may occur).
+Use the normal vanilla chain item on fences or walls.

 These chains have collision and can be broken when attacking it with a shear. \
 Sneak on fences if you want to place them normally.